 You were witty and spontaneous and we thank you!

 A Gathering to Honor Karl’s Life and Spirit

 On 26th November, 2011, the family and friends of Karl Daniel Weikel held a Gathering at Tinicum Park, Bucks County, PA, to honor Karl’s life and spirit.
 Those who attended helped prepare an “Aya” Despacho in honor of Karl.
 An Aya Despacho, or “Despacho for the Dead,” is a collection of prayers and reminiscences prepared specifically to bring closure energetically to Karl’s time here on Earth.
 The prayers and intentions placed into an Aya Despacho fuel the continuation of life and help propel the departed to the Other Side.
 I would like to thank Michael Kadjeski for videoing the Gathering and saving it for posterity.

 The despacho ceremony is the core of the ceremonial practices and healing interventions of the Andes.
 The word “despacho” means either (as a verb) to dispatch, or (as a noun) a message of great importance sent with haste.
 Despachos can be done as offerings of thanksgiving or atonement, or as petitions for assistance or guidance.
 The ceremony is done from the heart and is seen as an act of love and a reminder of how we are connected to all things.
 Read more…

-To order a copy of Karl’s CD "CrazyMaker" (published under his DJ name of RayJookie) complete the Paypal order form below.
+To order a copy of Karl’s CD "CrazyMaker" (published under his DJ name of RayJookie) use the Paypal button below.

 CrazyMaker CD $14.99